UPMC Institute for Health

 Cardiac rehabilitation is a crucial part of a patient's treatment plan and may greatly benefit their future health.
 Exercise rehabilitation often improves a patient's quality of life and may decrease risk factors related to their cardiac event.
 Our Phase Four Cardiac Rehabilitation Programme is for patients who have completed Phase Three Cardiac Rehabilitation, or who are medically cleared by their consultant cardiologist to participate in the programme.

 As part of this programme, patients will attend exercise classes twice a week for up to 12 weeks.
 The 12-week programme occurs in two, six week blocks.
-Our programme takes place at UPMC Institute for Health at WIT Arena, Carriganore, Waterford, with classes taking place on Wednesdays and Fridays.
+Our programme takes place at UPMC Institute for Health at SETU Arena (formerly WIT Arena), Carriganore, Waterford, with classes taking place on Wednesdays and Fridays.